lariskovski/minecraft-aws/README.md

 ~~~~
 export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXX
 export AWS_SECRET_ACCESS_KEY=ZZZZZZZZZZZZZZZZZZZZZZZZ
-export AWS_DEFAULT_REGION=us-east-1
 ~~~~

-- Deploy networking resources
+- Edit env.sh accordingly

-- Deploy data resources
+- Deploy data resources: `make data-plan` and `make data-apply`

-- Build the image
+- Build the image: `make packer-build`

-- Deploy compute resources
+- Deploy compute resources:  `make compute-plan` and `make compute-apply`

-## Packer
+## What does Packer do?

-Packer creates a base image for our server on top of Amazon Linux AMI.
-It setups up anything not data related.
+Packer creates a base image for our server on top of Amazon Linux AMI 2.
+It setups up anything not data-related.

-- Run `packer init packer/` on the firest setup or if there are changes to packer-setup-script.sh
+- Run `packer init` on the firest setup or if there are changes to packer-setup-script.sh

 - Format and validate the Packer template `packer fmt .` and `packer validate .`

 - Build the image `packer build .`

-## Terraform
+## What about Terraform?

-- Create terraform infra including:
+- Creates the infra including:

     - Networking: SG with port 22 and 25565 + make sure to use the default sec group to EFS can access the EC2

-- Data: EFS to hold world data across EC2 instances
+    - Data: EFS to hold data across EC2 instances + EFS DNS entry on Route 53

     - Compute: EC2 using Packer base image

 ## Sources